yodkwtf/node-express-course/README.md

 ## Node and Express Course - Codes & Projects

-A collection of tutorials, projects, and APIs from the nodejs course I'm taking on udemy.
+A collection of tutorials, projects, and APIs from the node and express course I'm taking.
+For more info about a specific project, navigate to that project's directory and check out the readme file.
+I documented every project as much as I could in its readme file.

 ### Contents